medulla-tech/.github/profile/README.md

 ## Installation

-* Stable branch and previous tagged version

-Read INSTALL files of each project (first medulla and medulla-agent)

-* Devel branch
+Medulla support different server flavor as Debian and RedHat familly (Centos / Alma Linux / Mageia)

-Installation process had been simplified to easily install all differents components from one command line.
+Installation process had been simplified to easily install all differents components from one command line and different version (stable, dev and other).

 [Easy install process](https://github.com/medulla-tech/integration/tree/main/ansible)